 Are a drinker?
 Try this.
 Or just put these into an Old Fashioned.

 Note: I was not asked to, let alone paid to, run this “review”/recipe.
-I only recommend products I personally enjoy: I bought my own cherries, and am presenting this recipe to bring something tasty to the world.
-If you buy the cherries from Amazon using the link here, I’ll get a small kickback from Amazon for sending you their way, which won’t affect the price you pay.
+I only recommend products I personally enjoy: I bought my own cherries, and have never been given any by any manufacturer.
+I am simply presenting this recipe to bring something tasty to the world.
+If you buy the cherries from Amazon using the links here, I’ll get a small kickback from Amazon for sending you their way, which won’t affect the price you pay.